 During his sophomore year, Shanti spent a lot of time self-reflecting.
 He had already begun to register that he needed a different way of orienting himself to his thoughts from conversations with Visiting Assistant Professor of Political Science Andrew Poe in his first year, but it was in his second year that he realized that he truly wanted to change his relationship with thought and happiness.
 “You can be positive and critical, but I was negative and critical.
 I was constantly looking for how things were wrong,” Shanti said.
 “Then I realized that I did want to be happy and that it was actually something that one could sustain while doing other things.”

-A turning point for Shanti was reading Ross Gay’s “Book of Delights” and attending his reading; it was after this that he felt he actually had an idea of how to carry out this desire to be happier.
+A turning point for Shanti was reading Ross Gay’s “Book of Delights” and attending the writer's reading; it was after this that he felt he actually had an idea of how to carry out this desire to be happier.
 He described opening up more socially, and it was during this year that he decided to explore artistic pursuits beyond writing.
 He joined a choir group and African and Caribbean Students Union Dance, trying both forms of performance art for the first time.
 Though Covid moved these activities to Zoom, he did maintain his interest in dance throughout his time at Amherst.